Stories about "Maine and New England"

 Friday, October 30, 2009 12:50 pm

 Longtime Maine poet Theodore Enslin and poet-artist-filmmaker Cecilia Vicuña take part in the Bates College Language Arts Live series in November.
 Featuring noted writers reading from their work, Language Arts Live events are open to the public at no cost.
 The series is sponsored by the English department, the environmental studies and Spanish programs, the Learning Associates Program, the Bates Humanities Fund and the John Tagliabue Poetry fund.
 For more information, contact firstname.lastname@example.org.

 Friday, October 30, 2009 12:33 pm

+Carrie Billy, president and chief executive officer of the American Indian Higher Education Consortium, discusses her work at 7 p.m.
+Monday, Nov.
+2, in the Edmund S. Muskie Archives, Bates College, 70 Campus Ave.
 Sponsored by the Office of Multicultural Affairs, this event is open to the public at no cost.
 For more information, please call 207-786-8376.
 A dinner with Billy precedes the event at 5:15 p.m.; seating is limited and by RSVP only.
 For more information, contact email@example.com.